The Top-Worst List: The Top 5 Most Common Scams

 It is common for scammers to take advantage of people looking for answers to health problems or those willing to donate to a worthy cause.
 This online fraud takes the form of perpetrators fraudulently soliciting donations for non-existent charities.
 Charity scammers use legitimate charities and falsely pose as charity officials.
 These scammers can bilk money to the tune of billions of dollars.

 In certain circumstances, scammers will prey on a disaster that has recently occurred.
 They may also claim to be collecting for a cause that affects you, such as helping terminally ill children.
 These medical scams claim to be reliable treatments for conditions with legitimate alternative medicines.
 Scammers market these treatments using fake testimonies.
-Learn more about fake charities to watch out for
+Learn more about fake charities to watch out for and stay alert.

 4. Online Account Scams